ayan-b/Desktop-Wallpaper-Changer/README.md

 **Platform**: Windows

-This python fetches images from popular sources and set those as your desktop wallpaper.
+This python script fetches images from popular sources and set those as your desktop wallpaper.